Can Therapy With A Marriage Counselor Save Your Marriage?

 Medically reviewed by Andrea Brant, LMHC and Nikki Ciletti, M.Ed, LPC

-Studies show that many factors contribute to marital satisfaction, including external stressors, inner conflicts, and time.
+Studies show that many factors contribute to marital satisfaction, including external stressors in your marriage, inner conflicts, and time.
 As healthy relationships are often beneficial to mental and physical health, conflict can feel challenging, stressful, and exhausting for couples who experience it.
-If you and your spouse are experiencing conflict, counseling can help you take constructive steps toward saving your marriage
+If you and your spouse are experiencing conflict in your marriage, counseling can help you take constructive steps to save your marriage.

-No matter the issues you and your partner face, there are methods of finding support for marital problems.
-Many couples turn to marriage counselors and relationship coaches to discuss methods of reconnecting, rekindling intimacy, and trying to save their relationship.
+No matter the issues you and your partner face in your marriage, there are methods of finding support for marital problems and basically, to save your marriage.
+Many couples turn to marriage counselors and relationship coaches to discuss methods of reconnecting, rekindling intimacy, and trying to save their marriage or relationship.

 Getty/Vadym Pastukh